FreddyE1982/mcp2term/README.md

 ```

 Change `--transport` to `sse` or `streamable-http` to use the corresponding MCP transports. `--log-level` controls verbosity and `--mount-path` overrides the HTTP mount location when relevant.

+While the server is running it mirrors every executed command, stdout chunk, and stderr chunk to the hosting console.
+Set `MCP2TERM_CONSOLE_ECHO=false` to suppress the mirroring when embedding the server into log-sensitive environments.

 ## MCP tool